Visiting Bryce Canyon in December

 The biggest drawback of visiting Bryce Canyon in December is unpredictable road closures.
 During snowstorms in the Park, the main road will be closed until the snow is cleared, beginning at mile marker 3.

 In December, there are seasonal trail closures due to safety concerns.
 The Wall Street section of the Navajo Loop trail is closed in the winter due to rockfall danger.
-If you decide to hike, snowshoe, or cross country ski along the Rim Trail, be advised it is closed in the winter between Inspiration and Bryce Points due to snow cornices.
-Less facilities are available in the winter (restrooms, dining, and lodging); so plan ahead as much as possible.
+If you decide to hike, snowshoe, or cross-country ski along the Rim Trail, be advised it is closed in the winter between Inspiration and Bryce Points due to snow cornices.
+Fewer facilities are available in the winter (restrooms, dining, and lodging); so plan ahead as much as possible.

 things to do in december

-The small number of visitors in December make Bryce Canyon a winter wonderland to be explored on foot, snowshoe, cross country ski, or by vehicle.
-Here are a few suggestions for December activities:
+The small number of visitors in December makes Bryce Canyon a winter wonderland to be explored on foot, snowshoe, cross-country ski, or by vehicle.
+Here are a few suggestions for December activities.

 Christmas Bird Count: This event has taken place every year since 1900.
 You’ll be collecting data that will protect endangered populations and crucial habitats.
 There are varying route options so you can participate at any fitness level.
 An important and fun activity for the whole family!

-Cross Country Skiing: Cross country skiing trails in Bryce Canyon are groomed beginning in December.
+Cross-Country Skiing: Cross-country skiing trails in Bryce Canyon are groomed beginning in December.
 The Paria ski loop is 3.5 miles of beautiful, gently sloping solitude.
 If you have more time and are looking for a shorter ski trail, travel down to the southern tip of the Park at Rainbow Point, and ski the 0.7 miles of the Bristlecone Loop Trail.
-Venture outside the park to find several miles of groomed cross country ski trails.
-If you need to rent skis, check out nearby Ruby’s Inn in Bryce Canyon City.
+Venture outside the park to find several miles of groomed cross-country ski trails.
+If you need to rent skis, check out the nearby Ruby’s Inn in Bryce Canyon City.

 hiking in december

 It is essential to be well-prepared for the conditions when hiking in Bryce Canyon in December.
-Since Bryce Canyon is at a high elevation, snowfall is December is almost a guarantee.
+Since Bryce Canyon is at a high elevation, snowfall in December is almost guaranteed.
 Depending on the amount of snow, you may need different equipment.
 In the freshly fallen snow, you’ll need snowshoes to explore.
-If the snow has melted but ice remains on trail, it is highly recommended to wear waterproof boots with spikes to avoid potential injuries.
+If the snow has melted but ice remains on the trail, it is highly recommended to wear waterproof boots with spikes to avoid falling and potential injuries.
 Bring warm layers, 4 liters of water, and keep in mind that the sun sets early in December.
 It’s always a good idea to pack a headlamp just in case dusk settles in on you.
 Enjoy the almost deafening silence and blissful solitude in one of the most iconic areas of southern Utah.

 Booking a guided tour allows you to maximize your time in Bryce Canyon.
 Wildland Trekking offers private guided day hikes and luxurious inn-based tours in the month of January.
 Let a local, knowledgeable guide teach you the natural and cultural history of Bryce Canyon while you take in the expansive views.